 Maybe you’re wondering, do hiking poles really help?
 I don’t blame you for asking.
-Over my years of backpacking I’ve gone back and forth on whether I need or even like trekking poles.
-What I’ve learned from experience: it depends.
+Over the years I’ve gone back and forth on whether I need or even like trekking poles.
+What I’ve finally decided: it depends.

 Advantages of Hiking With Poles